Shaun Jeffers: Non-league

 On 3 August 2016, Jeffers signed for National League South side Chelmsford City.
-Jeffers went on to score his first goal against Margate with an impressive bicycle kick also going on to win the 'Man Of The Match' award.
+Jeffers went on to score his first goal against Margate with an impressive bicycle kick also going on to win the 'Man of the Match' award.
 On 29 October 2016, Jeffers picked up his tenth goal of the campaign when scoring a penalty against Concord Rangers.
 Over the course of the season, he earned several Man of the Match awards and scored 21 goals, making him one of the highest-scoring players in the division.
 His contribution helped Chelmsford reach the play-off final for promotion to National League, where they lost to Ebbsfleet United.

 After a successful season which saw him score 21 goals, Jeffers signed for National League side Boreham Wood in July 2017.
 Following a loan spell at Hampton & Richmond Borough in 2018, Jeffers signed for National League North club Brackley Town, scoring once in 12 league appearances for the club.
 On 28 May 2019, Chelmsford announced the signing of Jeffers, marking his second spell at the club.
 On 16 June 2020, Chelmsford announced the departure of Jeffers for the second time.

 Following his release from Chelmsford, Jeffers joined St Albans City in July 2020.
 Jeffers had an electric start to the 2021–22 season and after scoring six goals in the month of October, Jeffers was awarded the league's Player of the Month award.
-On 7 November 2021, Jeffers scored the winner as St Albans City beat League Two leaders Forest Green Rovers in the FA Cup First Round.
+On 7 November 2021, Jeffers scored the winner as St Albans City beat League Two leaders Forest Green Rovers in the FA Cup first round.
+Jeffers departed the club following relegation at the end of the 2024–25 season.

+In June 2025, Jeffers joined hometown club Bedford Town following their promotion to the National League North.